railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 .. note:: Project Management and analytic accounts

-	The menu :menuselection:`Project Management --> Financial Project Management --> Analytic Accounts` is only available once you have
-	installed the module :mod:`account_analytic_analysis`.
+	:guilabel:`Analytic Accounts` is only available once you have installed the module :mod:`account_analytic_analysis`.
 	It provides various global financial and operational views of a project manager's projects.